tonayam/Team-Ares/README.md

 7. Susan Chekosgei : cart-page (branch-name: cart-branch)

+8. Igah Abiye : home-page (branch-name: home-branch)

+9. Oyinwumi

 COMMITING AND PUSHING TO GITHUB (TO YOUR REMOTE BRANCH)

-After substantial work has been done on your branch in your local machine, commiting the changes and pushing it to your remote branch is neccessary.
+After completing your assigned task on your branch in your local machine, commiting the changes and pushing it to your remote branch is neccessary.

 1. Use the "git status" command in the terminal to check for changes that have been made in your local repository
 2. Use the "git add ." command to add all the changes made
 3. Use the "git commit -m "<your custom message>"" to commit the changes and prepare them for pushing
 4. Use the "git push" to send the updates in your local repository to your remote branch(the github website branch)

-NOTE : Commits made must contain substantial progress.
+NOTE : Commits made must contain complete tasks.

 CREATING A PULL REQUEST